KittyNekoStudio/blah/docs/blah-roadmap.md

 ## Customization

-- [ ]Make it easy for the creation and use of shaders
+- [ ]Make a simple to use theme creation system
+  -[ ]Include syntax highlighting as well
 - [ ]Add support for changing various editor variables
 - [ ]Add plugin system